 Market scanner · discovery, not lookup

 Scan the whole market.
-Get back the few real signals.
+Get back a ranked shortlist.

-One POST /v1/scan call scans US stocks, ETFs and crypto for the tickers currently in a given regime or printing a chart/candlestick pattern — ranked by the honest backtested base rate and its 95% CI.
-Your agent stops analyzing one ticker at a time and starts discovering candidates across the market.
+One POST /v1/scan call scans US stocks, ETFs and crypto for the tickers currently in a given regime or printing a chart/candlestick pattern — ranked by the measured base rate, and every rate comes with the pattern-free baseline for that market, timeframe and horizon, plus a cluster-robust 95% CI.
+Your agent stops analyzing one ticker at a time, and it reads each number against the right reference instead of a made-up one.

-The screener is patternfetch's flagship discovery endpoint.
-Pass optional filters — assetClass, regime, pattern, tf, minBaseRate, limit — and POST /v1/scan returns a ranked shortlist of tickers, ordered by the honest backtested base rate + 95% CI.
-Same honesty moat as the brief: a coin-flip pattern is flagged as a coin flip.
+TL;DR — The screener is patternfetch's flagship discovery endpoint.
+Pass optional filters — assetClass, regime, pattern, tf, minLift, minBaseRate, limit — and POST /v1/scan returns a ranked shortlist of tickers, ordered by the measured base rate and shipped with the pattern-free baseline for the same market, timeframe and horizon plus a cluster-robust 95% CI.
+Same discipline as the brief: a rate is only meaningful against its baseline, and we publish both.
 Also available as the patternfetch_scan MCP tool.

 Lookup vs. discovery